Question about 2001 Audi A4

 My 2001 Audi A4 1.8T Avant's check engine light went on and started missing on one cylinder.
 I limped to my repair place and they told me to swap the coil pack on the bad cylinder to see if it was a bad coil, which it was.
 Replaced pack, problem solved, driving home, 2 miles away the engine died.
 Starter cranks strong and steady but will not start.
 Doesn't cough or even seem like it's getting a spark.
 I had AAA tow it back to the repair place and they sent for a new relay inside the ECM box.
 2 days later, that wasn't the problem.
 Last I heard from them they were going to see if the fuel pump was working.
 I told him to check the fuse in the dash first and am afraid to call back again.
 Anybody out there with an idea??
+Thanks, Charlie

-a 6ya expert can help you resolve that issue over the phone in a minute or two.
+Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve this issue over the phone in a minute or two.

-best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.
+Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

 Here's a link to this great service